aave-starknet-project/starknet-aave-bridge-js/README.md

 ```

 ### withdraw
-Withdraws staticATokens on l2 and bridges them back to their corresponding l1 aTokens
+Withdraws staticATokens from l2 and bridges them back to their corresponding l1 aTokens
  * @param `StarnetWallet` the connected starknet wallet
  * @param `l2_token` the staticAToken address on Starknet
  * @param `l1_recipient` the l1 recipient address